 - Third grade classes participate in two or more units with the PEP teacher, including Computer Coding with Scratch, Visual and Spatial Reasoning, or Engineering.

 - Fourth grade classes participate in two or more units with the PEP teacher: Computer Coding with Scratch, Engineering, or Visual and Spatial Reasoning.

 Lunchtime Enrichment ~ Weber Middle SchoolLunchtime Enrichment (LTE) is open to all students in grades 6, 7, and 8.
 Students have an opportunity to participate in a variety of activities during their lunch/recess time.Activities include:

-- Second grade classes participate in two units with the PEP teacher: Computer Coding and Stem Challenges.
+- Fifth grade classes participate in two or more units with the PEP teacher: Computer Coding with Scratch, Engineering, Biomimicry, or Space Systems.

 - strategy games such as Othello and Quoridor

 - word games such as Scrabble and Bananagrams

 - visual spatial games such as Blink and SETgame